platanus/restspec/README.md

 # product_spec.rb
 endpoint 'products/destroy' do
+  test do
     it { should have_status :no_content }

     it "deleted the product" do
       get_product = call_endpoint('products/show', url_params: {
         id: url_params.id
       })
       expect(get_product).to have_status(:not_found)
     end
   end
+end
 ```

-And that's all for this not-so-quick mini-tutorial usage of Restspec.
+And that's all for this not-so-quick mini-tutorial about the usage of Restspec.
 We can improve more the code but it depends on you in most cases.
 You can make whatever you want.
-The most awesome thing about using RSpec is that, If you think that this tests are not DRY enough, you could simply use RSpec's shared examples, macros, helpers and matchers to make tests as concise as you want.
+The most awesome thing about using RSpec is that, if you think that this tests are not DRY enough, you could simply use RSpec's shared examples, macros, helpers and matchers to make tests as concise as you want.